mrmoss/wofgen/README.md

 Walls of Fire - Universal firewall configuration generator.

-Ever get tired of trying to remember how to use ipfw, iptables, netsh, ipf/pf, ufw, etc...?
+Ever get tired of trying to remember how to use ipfw, iptables, netsh, ipf/pf, ufw, wipfw, etc...?

 Instead of trying to remember, learn the wof "simple syntax" and generate all of them: